namesys-eth/ccip2-eth-resources/docs/STREAMS.md

 - **`dAppSys.eth` :** dApp Store for ENS Domains

    NameSys's Off-Chain infrastructure can be bootstrapped to provide a dApp Store-like feature where users can 'install' a dApp by posting a signed ENS Record, and then access the installed dApp at `dapp.domain.eth`.
+On-chain codebase for this feature is already deployed in [`CCIP2.eth` `v1`](https://etherscan.io/address/0x839b3b540a9572448fd1b2335e0eb09ac1a02885).

 - **`notAPI.eth` :** Serverless GET-Only JSON API using ENS Wildcard Resolution & On-Chain Data.